Northwestern Medicine

-Northwestern Medicine, formerly Northwestern Memorial Healthcare, is a non-profit healthcare system affiliated with the Northwestern University Feinberg School of Medicine, in Chicago, Illinois.
-Members include research hospitals, acute care facilities, and academic centers.
+Northwestern Medicine is the healthcare system of Northwestern University, located in Chicago, Illinois.
+It include research hospitals, acute care facilities, and academic centers.

-Northwestern Medicine's flagship hospital is the nationally-ranked, Northwestern Memorial Hospital which is also the regions tertiary hospital for adults.
+Northwestern Medicine's flagship hospital is Northwestern Memorial Hospital.
 Along with their 10 hospitals and physicians offices, Northwestern Medicine operates a network of urgent care centers across the region.
-While not directly operated with Northwestern Medicine, the network maintains close affiliations with the nearby Ann & Robert H. Lurie Children's Hospital of Chicago and the Shirley Ryan AbilityLab, collaborating with them for many of their services.
+While not operated with Northwestern Medicine, the network maintains close association with the nearby Lurie Children's Hospital and the Ryan AbilityLab.

 History

 Northwestern Medicine, formerly Northwestern Memorial Healthcare, was effectively formed in 2009 when Northwestern Memorial Hospital and Lake Forest Hospital announce an affiliation agreement, with the finalized merger completed the next year, in 2010.

 In 2014 Northwestern Medicine affiliated with Cadence Health adding four more hospitals to their lineup, including Northwestern Medicine Central DuPage Hospital and Northwestern Medicine Delnor Hospital.
 In 2015 Northwestern Medicine merged with the KishHealth System adding two hospitals including the Northwestern Medicine Kishwaukee Hospital and Northwestern Medicine Valley West Hospital.
 In 2018, Northwestern Medicine absorbed the Centegra Health System.
 In December 2020 it was announced that Northwestern Medicine would be merging with Palos Health adding another hospital to Northwestern Medicine's network, in an agreement with no money changing hands.
 This merger occurred after Palos previously denied Loyola Health's request to merge in 2019.
 As of October 2021, Northwestern Medicine included eleven hospitals.